Maltese

 The Maltese story begins in the ancient Mediterranean, where these tiny white dogs were already stealing hearts over 3,500 years ago.
 Archaeological evidence shows similar dogs appearing in Greek and Roman art, with the breed's name likely derived from the Semitic word "malat," meaning refuge - fitting for dogs found in various Mediterranean port cities.

-Malta, the island nation 60 miles south of Sicily, became the breed's spiritual home, though their exact origins remain beautifully mysterious.
+Malta, the island nation south of Sicily, became the breed's spiritual home, though their exact origins remain beautifully mysterious.
 What we do know is that these dogs were the ultimate status symbol among ancient nobility.
 Roman governor Publius had a beloved Maltese named Issa, immortalised in poetry by Martial.
 Even Queen Cleopatra reportedly owned these enchanting companions.

 Throughout the Middle Ages, Maltese remained symbols of wealth and refinement.
 European aristocracy, including Russia's Catherine the Great, treasured these dogs as living jewels.
 Ladies would carry them in specially designed baskets to social events, and their small size made them perfect for palace life.

-The breed's modern recognition began in 1877 at the Westminster Dog Club show in New York, where the first Maltese was exhibited as a "Maltese Lion Dog."
+The breed's modern recognition began in 1877 at the Westminster Kennel Club show in New York, where the first Maltese was exhibited as a "Maltese Lion Dog."
 The American Kennel Club registered the breed in 1888, and the International Canine Federation officially recognised them in 1955.

 In Australia, Maltese have found their perfect match in our lifestyle.
 They've adapted beautifully to everything from Melbourne's cooler climate to Darwin's tropical conditions, maintaining their aristocratic bearing while becoming beloved family members across the continent.
 Today's Maltese carry the same genes as those ancient Mediterranean companions, proving that some things never go out of style.